Key Takeaways:

 Gaviti focuses specifically on collections and credit management rather than trying to cover the entire AR spectrum.
 For teams whose primary pain point is chasing overdue invoices, this specialization can be an advantage.

-Best for: Mid-market companies (USD 50M to USD 500M revenue) whose primary AR challenge is collections follow-up and who don’t need cash application or deductions automation.
+Best For: Mid-market companies (USD 50M to USD 500M revenue) whose primary AR challenge is collections follow-up and who don't need cash application or deductions automation.
+See our best tools for reducing DSO for adjacent options.

 Several other platforms serve specific segments of the AR market: